-When this publishes, Mrs A, myself, Helen of 'Mum's Monkey' and all the practically life sized Monkeys we own will be attending a 'little Monkey Convention' in Swindon.
+When this publishes, I'll' be at 'little Monkey Convention' in Swindon with my friend Helen.
 Heaven help us - it promises to be just a little bit chaotic to say the very least!

 I had some problems when this post first published - for some reason I'd lost Megan's photo of her lovely card and also there was no link to her blog.
 Hope this is all sorted out now - here we go again!